ts-kontakt/antback/README.md

 ## Installation

 Base functionality requires only `numpy` and `pandas`.
-For enhanced reporting, install these lightweight packages:
+For enhanced reporting, these lightweight packages can be installed:

 ```bash
 pip install numpy pandas